corsairmarks/silicoid_portraits_revisited/mod/README.md

 ## Compatibility

-This mod has more compatibility concerns than most of my other Silfae's Revisited series.
-Because to overwrites `pop_categories` (Pop strata) to adjust silicoid Pop resource upkeep, that makes this mod incompatible with any mods that also adjust Pop strata.
-It is explicitly incompatible with [Animated Holosphere Rising Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2592592503) unless you use the [compatibility patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2596642632).
-It's also likely to break any time Stellaris makes changes to the underlying Pop strata.
-These files are completely overwritten:

-* `common/pop_categories/00_social_classes.txt` - regular empire pop strata
-* `common/pop_categories/01_gestalt_drones.txt` - gestalt empire pop strata
-* `common/pop_categories/02_other_categories.txt` - precursors, criminals/deviants, and miscellaneous pop strata

 This mod is also incompatible with mods that add the same species classes, traits, shipset (by name - other reuses of the Contingency will be compatible), or art assets (portraits and meshes).

 The Launcher will tell you that some mods are outdated - that is because the dependencies are both out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mods.

-Built for Stellaris version 3.3 "Libra."
+Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.
 The shipset does not have NSC classes.

 ### Dependencies